chrispsommers/dashsubmodule/README.md

 >**TODO** Change URLs to upstream branch when merged).

 # Step 1: Regression-test of Community DASH Submodule
-You can clone this project and do the following to replicate this project and perform a local sanity-check.
+You can clone this project following the instructions below, to replicate this project and perform a local sanity-check.
 It will clone DASH submodule, pull docker images and build all community DASH artifacts.
 You won't necessarily use them in your parent project but it ensures a good starting point.
 Once you feel confident, you can follow the [Quick-Start](https://github.com/chrispsommers/DASH/blob/doc-dash-as-submodule/dash-pipeline/README-dash-as-submodule.md#quick-start) instructions in your own Git project.

 The end-result in your workspace will be as follows:
 ![submodule-hierarchy](submodule-hierarchy.svg)